Case Investigations in Medical Genetics MED5328

 Students should have completed "Genetic Disease: from the Laboratory to the Clinic"

-Two group reports marked by staff (50%) with moderation of marks by peer assessment of contribution to the group activities
+One group report marked by staff (30 %) with moderation of marks by peer assessment of contribution to the group activities.

 Are reassessment opportunities available for all summative assessments?
 No